-- Node is the node name. - NodeID is the node identification number. - Status is the status of the node, which may be up, DOWN, or inactive. - Age indicates how many membership transitions in which the node has participated.
+- Node is the node name. - NodeID is the node identification number. - Status is the status of the node, which may be up, Inactive, or Disabled. - Age indicates how many membership transitions in which the node has participated.
 The age is 1 the first time a node joins the membership and will increment for each time the membership changes.
-This number is dynamically allocated by the CXFS software (the user does not define the age). - CellID is the cell identification number, which is allocated when a node is added into the cluster definition with the GUI or cxfs_admin.
+This number is dynamically allocated by the CXFS software (the user does not define the age). - CellID is the cell identification number, which is allocated when a node is added into the cluster definition with the GUI or cxfs\admin.
 It persists until the node is removed from the cluster.
 The kernel also reports the cell ID in console messages.

-You can also use the clconf_info command to monitor the status of the nodes in the cluster.
+You can also use the clconf\info command to monitor the status of the nodes in the cluster.
 It uses the same node states as the CXFS GUI.
-See "CXFS GUI and Status" on page 365.
+See "CXFS GUI and Status" on page 369.